-Costs are charged for the Lees Ferry to Diamond Creek section of the river.
+Fees are charged for the Lees Ferry to Diamond Creek section of the river.
 Visitors traveling by boat enter Grand Canyon National Park at the Paria Riffle after launching from Lees Ferry launch ramp.
-The following permit costs apply:
+Therefore the following permit fees apply: